docker-hy/docker-hy.github.io/data/faq.md

 The course is 1-3 ECTS credits depending on the number of completed parts.

 The certificate will be available through the submission application.
-For exchange students and students with Finnish social security number the ECTS credits are available through open university
+ECTS credits are available through open university for everybody with no cost!

 ## How do I submit the exercises?